SyncLight: Single-Edit Multi-View Relighting: Method

-Our goal is to enable consistent relighting across multiple synchronized views by conditioning on parametric lighting edits applied to a single reference view.
-We build upon latent diffusion models~\citep{rombach2022high} and extend them to the multi-view setting through two key contributions: (1) a multi-view transformer with cross-view attention that enforces spatial coherence and consistent propagation of lighting edits, and (2) a LBM formulation~\citep{chadebec2025lbm} that enables one-step inference, avoiding the iterative sampling required by standard diffusion models. \Cref{fig:method} provides an overview of our approach.
+Our goal is to enable consistent, parametric light-source control across multiple synchronized views by conditioning on parametric lighting edits applied to a single reference view.
+Unlike prior multi-view diffusion frameworks such as MVDream~\citep{mvdream} or Wonder3D~\citep{long2024wonder3d}, which target image-to-3D generation and require explicit camera pose information, SyncLight is a pose-free, generative framework for editing light sources in synchronized views of an existing scene.
+Our model implicitly discovers cross-view correspondences through attention, without any geometric supervision, by specifying only the desired light conditions in one reference view.
+We build upon latent diffusion models~\citep{rombach2022high} and extend them to the multi-view setting through two key contributions: (1) a multi-view transformer with cross-view attention that enforces spatial coherence and consistent propagation of lighting edits, and (2) LBM formulation~\citep{chadebec2025lbm} that enables one-step inference, avoiding the iterative sampling required by standard diffusion models. \Cref{fig:method} provides an overview of our approach.

-\paragraph{Latent bridge matching.} Traditional latent diffusion models learn to denoise from pure Gaussian noise, which is inefficient for image-to-image translation tasks like relighting, where the source image already contains most of the desired scene content.
+\paragraph{Latent bridge matching.} Traditional latent diffusion models learn to denoise from pure Gaussian noise, which is inefficient for image-to-image translation tasks, where the source image already contains most of the desired scene content.
 Flow matching~\citep{flowmatching} provides a framework for learning continuous transport between arbitrary distributions.
 We adopt LBM~\citep{chadebec2025lbm}, which constructs flows between a source latent $\mathbf{z}_{src}$ (encoding an image under source lighting) and a target latent $\mathbf{z}_{tar}$ (encoding the same scene under target lighting).

 We encode an image under source and target lighting $\{\mathbf{x}_\text{src}, \mathbf{x}_\text{tar}\}$ into latent representations using a pretrained VAE encoder, $\mathbf{z} = \mathcal{E}(\mathbf{x})$, and define a stochastic interpolation path between them: